How to Start an LLC in Massachusetts? (Step by Step Guide)

 • Terms and phrases that contain any words associated with a government agency are also not allowed.

-To determine if your desired business name is available already in use, visit the Massachusetts Secretary of State's website (Secretary of the Commonwealth Corporations Division).
+To determine if your desired business name is already in use, visit the Massachusetts Secretary of State's website (Secretary of the Commonwealth Corporations Division).

 You can file a reservation with a Name Reservation with the Secretary of the Commonwealth Corporations Division.
-The desired name will be reserved for 60 days for a filing of $30.
+The desired name will be reserved for 60 days for a filing fee of $30.

 You must still complete all of the relevant LLC formation paperwork in Massachusetts before you may conduct business under that name.

 The Certificate of Organization is a document that outlines the basic information about your LLC.
-It must include the following:

 • Business name and physical address